KalvadTech/CustomerPulse-ios/README.md

 ### Cocoapods

-You can add HappinessMeterSDK to your project using [Cocoapods](https://cocoapods.org/).
+You can add CustomerPulse to your project using [Cocoapods](https://cocoapods.org/).

 *If Cocoapods is not added to your project, run `pod init` in the root directory of your Xcode project.*